 - Watch for the people.
 Listen to the accents and slang.
 Watch for the difference between the way people speak, and what it tells you about their place in society.
 In other words, who uses professional English?
 Who uses slang?
 This can tell you a lot about people and their culture.
 Speaking of which…

 This website offers fun videos about reading, writing and vocabulary—just pick a topic and watch.
-The website is dedicated to making educational videos for adults.
+The website is dedicated to making English learning videos for adults.
 It teaches skills and knowledge that adults need to know to succeed in life and their careers.

 The videos have a great selection of different voices and opinions.
 Each video has a list of skills you can learn about, and some have related downloads or worksheets to complete.
 Watch a video and strengthen your skills.
 Then do a follow-up activity to get the full effect of this site.

 Coursera is an online course website with a huge selection of free and affordable internet classes.
 Most of the courses are taught using videos, making this one excellent resource for English learners.